umrlastig/tracklib/doc/source/install.rst

 Spyder IDE
 -------------

 7. A python IDE make the development more easy.

+pip install spyder

+pip install spyder-kernels

+spyder &

 To use spyder, you have to create a new project with an existing directory.

 .. container:: centerside